 The Webb/Ehrlich Organ, C. B. Fisk, Opus 91 in Alumni Hall, Indiana University Memorial Union

 The Jacobs Summer Organ Academy is designed for the inquisitive and motivated organ student who seeks a week of engagement with artist faculty, the stimulation of encountering new ideas, opportunities to perform on outstanding instruments, and the camaraderie of other organists.
-The program is for both pre-college and collegiate students with students in each group receiving specific and unique course offerings and performance opportunities.
+The week will offer specific and course offerings and performance opportunities appropriate for the experience levels and learning goals of students in three categories: pre-college, collegiate and our new track for adult continuing education learners.
 Instruction includes daily lessons, classes in practice techniques, registration, repertoire, performance practice, sacred music, and the opportunity to study harpsichord and carillon.

 Contact the Course Director